DesignMP/Panasonic_LinkaPowerCP_A2019059/Logical/Libraries/McStpAx/McStpAx.typ

         ReferencePulse : McSwitchEnum; (*The encoder's reference pulse is used for homing*) KeepDirection : McSwitchEnum; (*The direction of movement is or is not permitted to be changed during the homing procedure*)
 		ReferencePulseBlockingDistance : REAL; (*Distance for blocking activation of "triggering reference pulse" [Measurement units]*)
-		RestorePositionVariableAddress : UDINT; (*Address of a permanent variable of type McStpAxRestorePosType that is needed for "HomingMode" mcHOMING_RESTORE_POSITION*)
+		RestorePositionVariableAddress : UDINT; (*Address of a remanent variable of type McStpAxRestorePosType that is needed for "HomingMode" mcHOMING_RESTORE_POSITION*)
 		BlockDetectionPositionError : REAL; (*Lag error for block detection [Measurement units]*) PositionErrorStopLimit : REAL; (*Lag error for canceling homing procedure [Measurement units]*) END_STRUCT;